 Pole Lessons: Riding over poles in various formations at different paces depending on the level of rider and horse.

 Jumping Lesson: The level of jumping will vary between groups from ‘Introduction to jumping’ for those of you who have been doing pole work and want to advance to the next level i.e. trot poles between jump wings and small cavalletti type jumps to more advanced jumping.

 JumpCross: Combines the art of riding over natural terrain with the accuracy of clearing knock-down fences.
 It combines the skill and accuracy required for show jumping with the thrill of riding cross-country.

 JumpCross is an excellent way of training both horse & rider in the art of cross country riding, and is suitable for all ages and abilities.
 Body protectors are essential.

-Desensitisation / Games: No special gear is required for the desensitisation or games.
-The level of experience with games will vary between groups and if horses are nervous instructor may suggest that the games/obstacles be introduced in-hand (unmounted) at first.
+Desensitisation / Games: This can be done in-hand or mounted.
+No special gear is required for the desensitisation or games although the wearing of a helmet is compulsory.
+The level of experience with games will vary between groups and if horses are nervous your instructor may suggest that the games/obstacles be introduced in-hand (unmounted) at first.